NCI-ITEB/tumor_epidemiology_approaches/sessions/session_1/practical.md

 **23\.** For a more advanced query, we can do the following: report all reads within 2000bp upstream or 1000bp downstream of genes.
 Report each read with more than one hit only once by using <code>-u</code>:

-<code>bedtools window -a reads.bed -b gencode.hg38.chr22.sorted.bed -l 2000 -r 1000 -u > intersect_reads_window.bed</code>
+<code>bedtools window -a reads.bed -b gencode.hg38.chr22.sorted.bed -l 2000 -r 1000 -u > intersect_reads_window.bed</code>{% include code-header.html %}

 ---